 Brighton operates an extensive night skiing

 program from 4:00 – 9:00 PM, Monday through Saturday.
-Night lessons, special discounts and package deals are available.
-Brighton operates the Alpine Rose cafeteria through the evening hours to keep night patrons full and warm in addition to Molly Green's bar.
+Night lessons are available and Brighton operates the Alpine Rose cafeteria through the evening hours to keep night patrons full and warm in addition to Molly Green's bar.

 Big Cottonwood Canyon can experience road delays in the event of big storms or necessary avalanche mitigation.
 You should always check road conditions in inclement weather and never attempt a drive up either of the Cottonwood Canyons without 4-wheel drive or chains.
-For current road status, you can check Canyon Alerts
+For current road status, you can check UDOT Cottonwoods

 Consider riding the UTA Ski Bus to avoid driving and help reduce canyon and parking congestion.
 In the winter months, the Utah Transit Authority (UTA), runs daily service from November or December until March or April.
 Routes 953 and 972 service Big Cottonwood Canyon at 15-minute intervals during peak hours from West Valley, Midvale, Downtown, Cottonwood Heights and Sandy.
 Check the UTA website for a current schedule and read our Guide to Ride the Ski Bus

-On weekends, holidays, and powder days (considered to be 6 or more inches of snow overnight), Brighton Resort will enforce carpool priority parking.
-The main lot adjacent to Brighton resort will be set aside for guests who arrive with a carpool of 3 or more individuals.
-All cars with fewer than three passengers must park in the store lot at the entrance to the resort and board a free shuttle bus to the slopes.
-When/if the store lot becomes full, single-occupancy vehicles will be turned around and asked to park along the canyon highway or return to the base area and ride public transit.
-Families may consider avoiding travel during peak hours, arrive before 8:00 AM or after 12:20 PM.
+On weekends, holidays, and powder days (considered to be 6 or more inches of snow overnight), Brighton Resort's parking lot often fills quickly.
+Families may consider avoiding travel during peak hours, arrive before 8:00 AM or after 1 PM.
 Also consider Brighton's expansive night skiing operation, this is a great choice for families who want to fit a little action in after school or don't want to worry about parking.
 Click here

 BASE AREA & MAIN LODGE

 Brighton is truly a no-frills resort and its base area is very straightforward, making it a great place for families with kids.
-There is a brown bag area for lunch, a cafeteria at the Alpine Rose and hot coffee or espresso brewed daily at the Blind Miners Cafe
+There is a cafeteria at the Alpine Rose and hot coffee or espresso brewed daily at the Blind Miners Cafe

 SKI & SNOWBOARD SCHOOL

-Reservations for daily lessons are not required but students must arrive on time.
+Reservations for daily lessons are recommended.
 Designed for ages 13 and up, Adult Daily Lessons are tailored for all ability levels.
 Several different packages, rental equipment and pass deals are offered.
 Group lessons are 2 hours in length and a lift ticket is not included.
 Private lessons for varying time blocks offered and reservations are highly recommended.
 Private lessons for adults are offered in 1, 2.5 and full-day (5 hour) blocks.Thursday Night Lessons

 For ages eight through adult, 2-hour night lessons including a pass are offered on Thursday nights.
 Students will meet in front of the Snow Sports School at 5:55 PM.
 Reservations are not required and lessons are available on a first-come-first-served basis.Camps & Programming

-Brighton offers a handful of camps, workshops and lessons in a weekly series with the same instructor.
-Children learn new skills and confidence while exploring the mountain.
-The Saturday or Sunday classes include a lift pass and discounted lift tickets for parents on lesson day.
-Registration must be completed two weeks prior to the series start date and discounted rental packages are available to registered participants.
+Brighton offers a handful of camps, workshops and lessons in a weekly series for children and adults with the same instructor.
+Learn new skills and confidence while exploring the mountain.
+Click here

 SKI SHOP & EQUIPMENT RENTALS